Physiological Effects of Climate Change on Hummingbirds

 My lab is currently exploring questions associated with how a hummingbird’s unique anatomical design impacts the biomechanics of flight and the associated energetic cost.
 Our approach involves laboratory studies where flight conditions are controlled in a wind tunnel and field studies of hovering flight currently being conducted in southeastern Arizona.
 Recently we have expanded our laboratory work to include studies of heat balance during flight using high-speed infra-red imaging.
 Key collaborators in this work are Dr. Bret Tobalske, University of Montana, Dr. Doug Warrick, Oregon State University, and Dr. Susan Wethington, Hummingbird Monitoring Network.

 Reproductive energetics of the red-sided garter snake (Thamnophis sirtalis parietalis)

-In collaboration with Dr. Bob Mason and his graduate student Chris Friesen my lab is exploring questions associated with the reproductive energetics of red-sided garter snakes (T. sirtalis parietals) with specific interest in male-male competition for females and female energetic cost during courtship and copulation.
+In collaboration with Dr. Bob Mason and Dr. Chris Friesen my lab is exploring questions associated with the reproductive energetics of red-sided garter snakes (T. sirtalis parietals) with specific interest in male-male competition for females and female energetic cost during courtship and copulation.
 We have conducted in the past experiments that explore how body size (male and female) and mating-group size impact reproductive costs.
 This past season our experiments explored the cost of male copulatory plug production contributes to a male’s energetic costs and how the cost of plug production might be impacted by male body size..
 T. sirtalis parictalis is particularly interesting because of the high concentration of males that are competing for a few females when they emerge from hibernation.